Medical Eye Care

 For all eye injuries, contact Ophthalmology Associates immediately for advice.
 If an eye injury occurs outside of normal office hours, we offer 24-access that you can connect with the on-call ophthalmologist using our answering service.
 If immediate care is needed, please call 911.

 A stye is a localized infection in the eyelid that causes a tender, red bump near the edge of the lid.
 The infection is caused by bacteria and can occur at the base of the eyelash or within one of the small oil glands within the eyelid.
 The first signs of a stye are pain, redness, swelling and tenderness.
 Styes typically don’t cause vision problems however other common eye conditions can accompany a stye.
 Most styes heal on their own and applying hot compress for 10 to 15 minutes, three to four times a day for several days will aid in the healing process.
 Much like a pimple, a stye should never be popped.

 If you start seeing double images when your eyes normally work well together, this is a serious medical eye condition and should be taken seriously.
 While double vision may be temporary for reasons such as drinking too much alcohol or being overly tired, if it is long-lasting or keeps coming back could be related to:

 - Stroke, head injury, brain tumor, brain swelling or brain aneurysm

 - Cranial nerve palsies

-Dry eye syndrome is a chronic and typically progressive condition.
+Dry eye syndrome is a chronic and typically progressive medical eye condition.
 Depending on its cause and severity, it may not be completely curable.
 But in most cases, dry eyes can be managed successfully, usually resulting in noticeably greater eye comfort, fewer dry eye symptoms and sometimes sharper vision as well.
-Treatments for dry eyes can include:
+Treating eye conditions such as dry eyes can include: